ESL Debate Topic: Surveillance in Public Spaces

 3. Moderator: Facilitates the discussion, maintains order during the debate, and ensures everyone has an opportunity to express their opinions.

-See also ESL Debate Topic: Genetic Privacy
+See also ESL Debate Topic: Antibiotic Resistance

 By assigning these roles, students can effectively contribute to an engaging and organized conversation while respecting diverse viewpoints.